Your dental health is important and our patients' safety is our top priority.

 We can address jaw resorption by replacing your missing teeth, but NOT all tooth replacement options will do this.

 Dentures are the most widely known tooth replacement option and they are much more affordable compared to other options.
 However, dentures do not and cannot address resorption of the jaw.
-This is because dentures rest on top of the teeth and are attached with an adhesive.
+This is because dentures rest on top of the gum and are attached with an adhesive.
 They are removable.
 They do not penetrate deep down like your tooth roots once did.